Services for Patrons with Disabilities

 The University Library is committed to providing equal access to services and collections for all library patrons.
 Where self-use of library services or facilities are difficult, the Library will make provisions, as needed, to permit users with disabilities to examine sources, retrieve materials, and access services.
 Adaptive technologies are available in the University Library to assist learning disabled, low vision, or blind patrons.

-Register with the campus Student Disability Resource Center (SDRC) in Library 2177 for training on the equipment.
-The SDRC also provides a variety of academic accommodations and support services to individuals with temporary or permanent disabilities.
+Register with the campus Accessibility Services (AS) in LI 2400 for training on the equipment.
+Accessibility Services also provides a variety of academic accommodations and support services to individuals with temporary or permanent disabilities.

 A workstation, on a wheelchair accessible table, contains a special scanner, trackball, and speech and text magnification software.
 The workstation is available for use in the Database Center during all hours that the library is open.